FelippeRoza/felipperoza.github.io/_posts/2020-01-09-active-learning.md

 ---
 layout: post
-title: Active Learning
+title: Active Learning: Machine and Men working together
 ---

+## A tool for training ML models using less labeled data

-Machine Learning (ML) has revolutionized the world in the past decades, allowing to solve problems infeasible for other methods.
-Despite its potential, many technical and practical challenges face those who work with ML.
-One example is the necessary effort to produce the datasets on which the models are trained.
-With the complexity and size of the problems we are currently trying to solve, labeling the available data becomes an expensive task (in terms of money and time), since much of the process has to be done manually.
+Machine Learning (ML) has revolutionized the world in the past decades, benefiting from the increasing computational power in order to solve problems unsolvable not so long ago.
+However, despite its potential, many technical and practical challenges face those who work with ML.

+In particular, the necessary effort to produce the data on which the models are trained is becoming an intricate issue.
+With the complexity and size of the problems we are currently trying to solve, labeling the necessary data becomes a laborious and expensive task since much of the process has to be done manually.
 This question is even more critical when dealing with problems which require a high level of specialization.
-As an example, for detecting diseases from MRI scans, doctors with experience in diagnosing such images are required in order to classify thousands and thousands of examples.
+As an example, for detecting diseases from MRI scans using deep neural networks, thousands of examples must be classified by doctors experienced in diagnosing such images.
+With the view of this, developing methods to improve the dataset labeling workflow efficiency becomes critical.

-Under that scenario, devoloping methods to improve the dataset labeling workflow efficiency becomes critical.
-One effective option would be to partially or completelly automate the labeling process.
-However, when considering complex and high dimensional data not much in the labeling workflow can be automated (if you have a system able to automaticaly label your data, the problem is solved and there is no need to train a ML model whatsoever).
+One effective option would be to partially or completely automate the labeling process.
+However, when considering complex and high dimensional data, not much in the labeling workflow can be automated (if you have a system able to automatically label your data, the problem is solved and there is no need to train a ML model whatsoever).

-Another approach is to somehow decrease the dataset size.
+Another approach consists of somehow decreasing the dataset size.
 Although it is known that complex problems require large datasets, it is also a fact that not all the examples are so meaningful for the learning model.
-Therefore, choosing only the most informative examples for labeling allows to achieve a good model with a smaller dataset.
+Therefore, choosing only the most informative examples for labeling allows us to achieve a good model while learning from fewer examples.

-Active Learning is a framework that relies on this idea, where the model chooses the most informative unlabeled examples and then asks for an external specialist (commonly called oracle) to label only these examples.
+Active Learning is a framework that relies on this idea, where the model chooses the most informative unlabeled samples and then asks an external specialist (commonly called oracle) to label only these examples.
 Active Learning is classified by some authors as a semi-supervised learning framework, since it uses both labeled and unlabeled data while training the model.
 The interaction with the oracle is iterative, with new unlabeled examples being given to the oracle in each iteration.

-In [1] Burr Settles present an extensive survey regarding Active Learning.
+In [1] Burr Settles presents an extensive survey regarding Active Learning.
 He summarizes the concept behind it in an intuitive way:

 > “The key hypothesis is that, if the learning algorithm is allowed to choose the data from which it learns —to be “curious,” if you will— it will perform better with less training. “ [1]